elastic/kibana/x-pack/plugins/alerting/README.md

 		// within the `state` function parameter at the next execution return {
 			// This is an example attribute you could set, it makes more sense
-			// to use this state when the alert type executes multiple
+			// to use this state when the rule type executes multiple
-			// instances but wants a single place to track certain values.
+			// alerts but wants a single place to track certain values.
 			lastChecked: new Date(),
 		};
 	},